 A new technology for an ophthalmic microscope makes it possible to work with a stable and consistent red reflex.
 Four individual coaxial illumination beam paths down to the patient eye with a perpendicular entrance to the retina are providing a straight red reflex throughout the entire procedure (Fig. 1).

 Compared to known microscopes, the image appears equal for all possible observers, the main observer, the assistant and the documentation.

 Stereo red reflex for all observers

-The CoAx4 Illumination is the only technology that makes the red reflex fully visible for both main surgeon and assistant.
+The CoAx4 Illumination makes the red reflex fully visible for both main surgeon and assistant.
 Surgeon and assistant sharing the same view of the surgical field with excellent contrast and red reflex makes cataract surgery more secure and is a valuable asset to teaching (Fig. 2).

 The Proveo 8 ophthalmic microscope is the first system to feature the new technology.
 With an adjustable illumination diameter sizeable from 4 – 23 mm the surgeon can choose via footswitch if he needs to illuminate the whole eye or prefers to match the field of illumination to the pupil size.
 A reduced illumination diameter produces less sclera reflections and offers more contrast, while a wider illumination is more flexible with respect to patient’s movements (Fig.3).